ParasolJS/parasol-es/parasol-docs.md

 ```

 ### K-means clustering <a name="clustering"></a>
-K-means clustering partitions the imported data into into k clusters in which each datapoint belongs to the cluster with the nearest mean.
+K-means clustering partitions the imported data into k clusters in which each datapoint belongs to the cluster with the nearest mean.
 In this way, clustering groups the solutions by a measure of statistical similarity.
 These clusters are denoted by corresponding categorical colors depending on the number of clusters specified.
 The default value is set to 3 clusters, with a maximum value of 6 clusters.
 This cap is due in part to the loss of relevance with too many clusters, and to the limited number of catagorical colors in the "Dark2" color pallete.
 Of course, the latter can be easily remedied should we choose to increase the maximum number of clusters.

 ##### Current implementation details
 Clustering is implemented using the _ML_ library.